Tutorial

 end

-Digging Deeper 🧐
+endDigging Deeper 🧐

-, either as a relationship or through the
+We can now resolve Tasks, either as a relationship or through the

-endpoint directly.
-When Task
+/tasks endpoint directly.
+When Task is type 'Feature' it will have

-additional relationship Milestone
+additional relationship Milestone.

 Graphiti is smart enough to fetch the appropriate relationships.
 A hit

-will only query for milestones when the
+to /tasks?include=milestones will only query for milestones when the

-resulting Task
+resulting Task records are Epics.